hieubexi/EmbeddedSystems_CO3054_HCMUT-/lab02/README.md

 1. Download and install [Visual Studio Code](https://code.visualstudio.com/).
 2. Open the **Extensions** view by clicking on the Extension icon in the Activity Bar on the side of Visual Studio Code or the **View: Extensions** command (shortcut: <kbd>⇧</kbd> <kbd>⌘</kbd> <kbd>X</kbd> or <kbd>Ctrl+Shift+X</kbd>.
 3. Search the extension with any related keyword like `espressif`, `esp-idf`, `esp32`, `esp32s2`, etc.
 4. Install the extension.
+You can follow the instructions [Here](https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/tutorial/install.md)
-## How to run the project
+# How to run the project
 We have two methods to run the project
 1. Run using buttons provided by the application<br>
 All of buttons are placed in the bottom of Visual Studio interface.